CeliChi/dsba-platform/README.md

 If you need to run the project, make sure you have downloaded the DockerDesktop in your computer, and keep you logged in.

-If you want to run and test the entire project, from build, run, push, pull, delete, stop..., please make sure you replace all 'zhongkesun' in my 'CLI.py' to your Docker account name.
+If you want to run and test the entire project, from build, run, push, pull, delete, stop..., please make sure you replace all 'wenxi1203' with your Docker account username.

 If you just want to try our model, you can run 'python CLI.py pull' in your python terminal, then you will have our model, run 'run_model' you will get a result.